docker/buildx/docs/reference/buildx_create.md

 ## Description

-Create makes a new builder instance pointing to a docker context or endpoint, where context is the name of a context from `docker context ls` and endpoint is the address for docker socket (eg. `DOCKER_HOST` value).
+Create makes a new builder instance pointing to a Docker context or endpoint, where context is the name of a context from `docker context ls` and endpoint is the address for Docker socket (eg. `DOCKER_HOST` value).

 By default, the current Docker configuration is used for determining the context/endpoint value.